 If your child has birth defects in their esophagus or trachea, they may need a surgical repair.
-With the help of the compassionate physicians at California Pediatric Surgical Group in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, you can feel confident that your child will receive the tracheoesophageal fistula or esophageal atresia treatment they need.
+With the help of the compassionate physicians at California Pediatric Surgical Group in Santa Barbara, and Ventura, California, offices, you can feel confident that your child will receive the tracheoesophageal fistula or esophageal atresia treatment they need.
 Click the online scheduler to book your child’s exam or call the location nearest you to speak with a team member today.

 Tracheoesophageal fistula (TEF) is a condition that means there’s an abnormal connection (fistula) between your child’s upper esophagus and trachea (windpipe).
 When your baby has tracheoesophageal fistula, any liquid they swallow passes through the connection between their trachea and esophagus.
 This is dangerous because fluid can get into their lungs.